blackcub3s/replicacalculadora/README.md

 ## elemental operators

-The programming logic I used to make the calculator work as the original model, in the elemental operators $*, /, +, -$ was to store two arrays of operators.
-One is `arr_nombres` and the other is `arr_operadors`.
+The programming structure I used to make the calculator work as the original Casio device while using the elemental operators $*, /, +, -$ was to store two information in two different arrays.
+One is for numbers, `arr_nombres,` and the other is for the elemental operators, `arr_operadors`.
 But first, whenever we introduce a number it'll be stored in a variable: `window.string_nombre`.
-Whenever this number is followed by one of the aforementioned simplest operators, the function`posa_operador_basic()` will be invoked and will add the previous number that was stored in `window.string_nombre` to an array `arr_nombres` and the operator on an array `arr_operadors`, both as string variables.
+Whenever this number is followed by one of the aforementioned simplest operators, the function`posa_operador_basic()` will be invoked and will take the previous number stored in `window.string_nombre` and add it at the end of an array `arr_nombres` and, similarly, will add the operator on an array `arr_operadors`, *both as string variables*.

-Then, when the user wants the final result and presses the $ \eq $ sign, the function `calcula_operacio()`gets to concatenate the numbers in `arr_nombres`and operators in `arr_operators` alternatively to form an expression of $A$ as numbers and $\alpha$ as operators with the following form:
+Soon after that, when the user already wants to get the final result and presses the $ = $ sign, the script does a function call to `calcula_operacio()` which gets to concatenate the numbers in `arr_nombres`and operators in `arr_operators` iteratively and alternatively, to form an expression of $A$ as numbers and $\alpha$ as operators with the following form:

 $$ A_1 \alpha_1 A_{2} \cdot \cdot \cdot A_i \alpha_i A_{i+1} \cdot \cdot \cdot A_{n-1} \alpha_{n-1} A_n $$

-This expression then would be evaluated by the built-in `eval()` javascript function to calculate.
-Then the result is showed.
-At the same time, this last value gets stored in the `window.string_nombre` variable to keep being of use in case the user wants to introduce another of the elemental operators.
-For example, multiplying 2 by 3, adding seven and pressing equal would translate to `eval(2*3+7)` and stored as '13' within the `window.string_nombre`variable.
+This expression then would be evaluated by the built-in `eval()` javascript function to calculate the final result that will be shown on screen.
+At the same time, this last result gets stored in the `window.string_nombre` variable to keep being of use in case the user wants to introduce another of the elemental operators to keep calculating, such as the original model.
+For example, multiplying 2 by 3, adding seven and pressing equal would translate to `eval(2*3+7)` and be stored as '13' within the `window.string_nombre`variable[^1].
 You can see the function here:

 https://github.com/blackcub3s/replicacalculadora/blob/2efe2254321d00a8228a87ae5082006a16810abe/script.js#L48-L73